Teach Dr. King’s Speech

-In 2022, the Georgetown community is invited to focus on Dr. King’s hallmark speech “I Have a Dream”.”
-In addition, all are invited to join (either in person or on Zoom) the January 11 Teach the Speech Teach-In, featuring three mini-keynote addresses as well as a dialogue with the speakers.
+In 2022, the Georgetown community is invited to focus on Dr. King’s hallmark speech “I Have a Dream.”
+In addition, all are invited to join (either in person or on Zoom) the January 11 Teach the Speech Teach-In, featuring two mini-keynotes, a student reflection and a dialogue with the speakers.

 For the Spring 2022 semester, we are focusing on Dr. King’s I Have a Dream speech.
 This choice may seem cliche or obvious, but the committee was inspired by our 2017 keynote speaker – Dr. Ibram Kendi – who, in his recent article in The Atlantic bemoaned the “second assassination” of King:

 See previous year’s Teach the Speech events and keynote speakers below.

 - 2014: 1963 March on Washington for Jobs and Freedom

 - 2015: “The Other America”